Kawa-oneechan/Asspull3X/docs/formats.md

 | `S`  | Spain                  | Spanish           |
 | `s`  | United States          | Spanish           |

+If the region/language is `j`, the internal name is interpreted by the Clunibus emulator as Shift-JIS.
+Anything else is taken as Windows-1252.

 # Disk

 A3X programs to be run from disk have the extension `.app`.
 If the BIOS finds a file `start.app` on a diskette in the built-in diskette drive, that will be executed on boot.